-Here are Magento 2 price estimation:
+Here are Magento 2 price estimations:

 It’s true that Magento’s price is completely uncompetitive in the marketplace.
 It is important to remember, however, that Magento is a full-featured eCommerce platform, which means that you may begin operating your online shop immediately.

-WordPress vs Magento: Hosting
+WordPress vs Magento: Security